The owners of Bentley and Cirrus are serving up vegan fine dining in Potts Point.

 Service is snappy and informative, and early on a Monday night the place had a Friday night buzz.
-Open seven nights a week from 5pm, this could very easily become a second home for Potts Point locals.
+Open seven nights a week from 6pm (and for lunch on weekends), this could very easily become a second home for Potts Point locals.
 Lucky things.